-But the really attention grabbing physical fea ture of the IC-7000 is that incredible color display.
-And man oh man - what a display!
-While the display is just 2.5 -inches diagonally, it provides a HUGE amount of information.
-It is really something to be able to meter Power output, ALC, Compression, and SWR along with frequency, S-meter and heat-sink temperature all at the same time!
-ICOM's use of text, figures and colors make the information easy to see.
-And for mobile operation, select the large text font mode for even easier to read basic frequency information.
+However, the really attention-grabbing physical feature of the IC-7000 is the incredible color display-and man oh man, what a display!
+While the display is just 2.5 inches diagonally, it provides a huge amount of information.
+It is really something to be able to meter power output, ALC, compression, and SWR along with frequency, S-meter, and heat-sink temperature all at the same time!
+Photo 3 shows how ICOM's use of text, figures, and colors makes all the information easy to see.
+Also, for mobile operation, photo 4 shows the large text-font mode you can select to make it even easier to read the basic frequency information.
 You can select a black, white, or blue background.
 My preference is the default black background.
-Unfortunately, my photos don't give justice to the display.
+Unfortunately, my photos don't do justice to the display.
 You need to see this in person!